 The impact on the wallet

 Cost is a major deciding factor; so let us consider it first.
-Both paint and wallpaper is available at a range of cost.
-But generally speaking, paint starts off at a lower cost level and requires less skill and thereby, comes at lower labour costs.
+Both paint and wallpaper are available at a range of cost.
+But generally speaking, paint starts at a lower cost level and requires less skill and thereby, comes at lower labour costs.
 Wallpapering a wall demands a higher skill set and takes up more time.

-On the other hand, paint might need a touch up or even a fresh coat far sooner than a well-wallpapered wall, say as early as 5 years.
+On the other hand, paint might need a touch-up or even a fresh coat far sooner than a well-wallpapered wall, say as early as 5 years.
 Wallpaper can last over 15 years.